He brought me out into a wide open space. He delivered me, because he delighted in me. Psalm 18:19

 6 But when Herod’s birthday came, the daughter of Herodias danced among them and pleased Herod.
 7 Whereupon he promised with an oath to give her whatever she should ask.
 8 She, being prompted by her mother, said, “Give me here on a platter the head of John the Baptist.”

 9 The king was grieved, but for the sake of his oaths, and of those who sat at the table with him, he commanded it to be given, 10 and he sent for John and beheaded him in the prison.
 11 His head was brought on a platter and given to the young lady, and she brought it to her mother.

 12 His disciples came, and took the body, and buried it.
 Then they went and told Jesus.
 13 Now when Jesus heard this, he withdrew apart from there in a boat, to a deserted place.
 When the multitudes heard it, they followed him on foot from the cities.

-16 He sent from on high.
+16 He reached down from on high,

-He took me.
+and took hold of me.

-He drew me out of many waters.
+He drew me out of deep waters.

 17 He delivered me from my strong enemy,